A different kind of graduate

 To obtain a Foundation Year 1 post you will need to apply during the final year of your undergraduate course through the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
 So far, all suitably qualified UK graduates have found a place on the Foundation Year 1 programme, but this cannot be guaranteed, for instance if there were to be an increased number of competitive applications from non-UK graduates.

 Successful completion of the Foundation Year 1 programme is normally achieved within 12 months and is marked by the award of a Certificate of Experience.
 You will then be eligible to apply for full registration with the General Medical Council.
 You need full registration with a licence to practise for unsupervised medical practice in the NHS or private practice in the UK.

 There is some discussion about whether to remove provisional registration for newly qualified doctors.
-If this happens then UK graduates will receive full registration as soon as they have successfully completed an MB BS degree.
-It should be noted that it is very likely that UK graduates will still need to apply for a training programme similar to the current Foundation Programme and that places on this programme may not be guaranteed for every UK graduate.
+If this happens, UK graduates will receive full registration as soon as they have successfully completed an MB BS degree.
+It is very likely that UK graduates will still need to apply for a training programme similar to the current Foundation Programme and that places on this programme may not be guaranteed for every UK graduate.